 If you really want to go all out and get a professional logo done, I suggest you hire someone from oDesk.
 There are thousands of designers that can do it for $50 – $100.
 They often offer several sizes and version of the logo, and let you ask for any amount of changes to ensure your satisfaction.

 If you have never outsourced work before, it will probably be a bit scary and challenging to figure out how to do it.
-Here's a webinar to get you started.
+Here's a webinar and a training module to get you started.
 It may take more time to go this route, but the finished product will most likely be beautiful.

 Install a premium theme